Back to Blogs

 Risk Monitoring

 This continuous process uses specialized tools and techniques to track, assess, and analyze risk factors over time.
 Through ongoing monitoring, organizations can stay informed about changes in the risk landscape, promptly detect emerging risks, and proactively address any potential vulnerabilities in their third-party relationships.
+The need for continuous oversight of vendor activities must include regular audits, performance reviews, and the use of key performance indicators to ensure ongoing compliance and value.

 Risk Mitigation